All About Budgets6 Consequences Of Not Using A Family Budget

 Hi CBB readers,

-October was a busy month for us financially as we spent quite a bit in the health and beauty section as well as healthcare.
+October was a busy month financially as we spent quite a bit in the health and beauty section and healthcare.

-Mind you we have near 6 million PC Optimum points which we plan on using in 2021 for groceries. (we think)
+Mind you, we have nearly 6 million PC Optimum points, which we plan on using in 2021 for groceries. (we think)

-Our son went to his first session with an eye specialist, and we paid for his soccer membership and our Costco membership.
+Our son attended his first session with an eye specialist, and we paid for his soccer and Costco membership.

 It’s a case of everything hits you all at once.

-There was also a birthday celebrated and travel back and forth to my mother-in-law’s house.
+A birthday was also celebrated, and I traveled back and forth to my mother-in-law’s house.

 That meant coffee stops at Tim Hortons and McDonald’s.

-The basement I’ve been finishing slowly as I mentioned in a previous post about the city inspector coming through.
+As I mentioned in a previous post about the city inspector coming through, I’ve been finishing the basement slowly.

-Just about every month I’m spending money to get that job complete so he can give me the approval to move forward.
+About every month, I spend money to complete that job so he can approve me to move forward.

-There’s never a dull moment with a budget but thankfully we use one so we know where our money is going.
+There’s never a dull moment with a budget, but thankfully, we use one to know where our money is going.

 See you in November for our update.